Safari Diary

 You don’t have to own super pricey, professional equipment, however, it’s quite safe to say that using a mobile phone to take photos during your safari won’t make good close-up images of the wildlife possible, no matter the phone’s model or quality.

-Mobile phones tend to have very poor zooming capabilities, however, they can be great for African sunsets, photographing a herd in the landscape, and of course to take the occasional short video for social media, when a curious cheetah decides to climb on the vehicle!
+Mobile phones tend to have very poor zooming capabilities; however, they can be great for African sunsets, photographing a herd in the landscape, and of course to take the occasional short video for social media, when a curious cheetah decides to climb on the vehicle!

-Keep in mind though that during your safari you won’t always get very close to the animals, so the best way to frame the subject is to use a zoom-telephoto lens on an actual camera.
+Keep in mind though that during your safari you won’t always get very close to the animals, so the best way to frame the subject is to use a zoom-telephoto lens on an actual camera

 Cameras and Lenses on Safari

-Now you may be wondering what camera body is the best one, but the answer is not an easy one.
+Now you may be wondering which camera body is the best one, but the answer is not an easy one.
 There are cameras of all formats and brands, but they all have one thing in common: manual settings!

 The thing you need to concentrate on when thinking about the right photography gear for safari photography is what lens - or better, lenses - to bring.